-- (a) The needed documentation is assembled by the ISO/CRS Specialist and provided to the technical reviewer for this activity.
+- (1) At each verification visit, - (a) The needed documentation is assembled by the ISO/CRS Specialist.
 There is a checklist to help the stormwater manager identify all the needed documentation, available at www.CRSresources.org/400. - (i) The ordinance or law language that requires developers or property owners to use techniques that prevent erosion and soil loss from exposed land.
 The ordinance(s) or law must designate an office or official responsible for receiving complaints and monitoring compliance and it must include enforcement and abatement provisions. - (ii) Development and building permit records that demonstrate enforcement of the regulation.
 The ISO/CRS Specialist determines how many records are needed to obtain a representative sample.